CANADIAN EMBASSY

 multilateral programs, including the International Humanitarian Assistance Program;

-receive funding from CIDA to execute projects worldwide; and
+other programs that allow institutions, associations, Canadian and international non-governmental organizations and, private sector enterprises to receive funding from CIDA to execute projects worldwide; and

 the Canada Fund for Local Initiatives managed by the Canadian Embassy in Italy.